Autumn Migration at Spurn Point Nature Reserve

 The Kilnsea Sound Mirror

-We left the hide and walked towards Beacon Ponds, making a detour to the Kilnsea Sound Mirror - a huge concrete dish designed to focus the sound of aircraft engines as they approached during the First World War.
-This was in the days before radar.
+We left the hide and walked towards Beacon Ponds, making a detour to the Kilnsea Sound Mirror - a huge concrete dish designed to focus the sound of aircraft engines as they approached during the First World War, before the days of radar.

-Flock of Curlew over Beacon PondsFlock of Curlew over Beacon Ponds
+Flock of Curlew over Beacon PondsFlock of Curlew (with a single Avocet) over Beacon Ponds

 When the ground became too wet underfoot, we reluctantly turned back.
 A small group of Whimbrel feeding in the field was a nice find just before we reached the car park.